paolo-projects/pdf-manager/README.md

 The feature that allows you to drag selected pages from the page thumbnails area to your desktop is only working on windows atm.

+#### Linux
+On Linux you have to compile the software on your own.
+First get MuPDF library v1.16.0 and run:

+    make
+    sudo make install

+Then open the project dir and run:

+    qmake
+    make

 ### Compile
 To compile the software you need Qt (qmake or qtcreator).

 You also need to compile or get the [muPdf](https://www.mupdf.com/downloads/index.html) library, needed to open/create/render PDF files.
-On Linux you will probably find a compiled version in your package manager (make sure it's the same version *1.16.0* or higher) while on windows you have to compile it yourself, and then edit the .pro file accordingly to point to your lib and headers locations.
+On Linux you can try to find a compiled version in your package manager (**make sure it's the version *1.16.0***), or get the source tarball which includes all the needed dependencies to compile and install.
+On windows you have to compile it yourself, and then edit the .pro file accordingly to point to your lib and headers locations.
 ```
 ...
 win32: {